msolefonte/vco-framework/README.md

 example, the folder name for The Golden Order has to be `wh2_dlc13_emp_golden_order`.

 Inside of these folders, you have to create new ones for each campaign key.
-The available factions are the Vortex and the Inmortal Empires and the keys are also available at Dave.
+The available factions are the Vortex and the Immortal Empires and the keys are also available at Dave.
 Finally, inside of it, you have to create a `missions.lua` file where all the victory conditions are going to be placed.

-All in all, to add new victory conditions to The Golder Order Inmortal Empires campaign, you have to create these files:
+All in all, to add new victory conditions to The Golder Order Immortal Empires campaign, you have to create these files:

 * `script/campaign/mod/<your-mod-name>.lua`
 * `script/<your-mod-name>/wh2_dlc13_emp_golden_order/main_warhammer/missions.lua`